LeeMendelowitz/blog/README.md

-LeeMendelowitz/github.io-blog
+Lee Mendelowitz's blog
 ==============

-Repo for managing the content and deployment of the blog LeeMendelowitz.github.io.
-This repo has a Makefile which will push to the LeeMendelowitz/LeeMendelowitz.github.io.git repo.
+Repo for managing the content and deployment of my [blog](http://leemendelowitz.github.io/blog/).
+This repo has a Makefile which will publish content to the gh-pages branch of this repo.

+This I how I set everything up for myself.
+You can follow similar steps to get your own blog up and running.

 ## Install dependencies